 Effective leaders and managers are vital to ensuring employees are fully engaged at work.
 Organizations believe that creating the opportunity for each individual to do his or her work every day will improve business performance and make working life enjoyable.
 The concept of leadership has received considerable public and institution's attention both in developed and developing world.
 There is a fundamental assumption in today's business environment that leadership is central to business.
 This idea is core to the way we structure and manage our organizations.
 It is of no great surprise that most companies are heavily engaged in a war for leadership talent and that leadership succession has become a major boardroom topic, (House & Aditya 2007).
 The last few decades have witnessed organizations that have had relatively significant success with various kinds transformational leadership models.
 A leading example is the Kouzes & Posner's (2003) model which offered a leadership model with five distinct practices that outstanding leaders use to influence employees' performance.
 Transformational leaders go beyond transactional leadership and are characterized as visionary, articulate, assured, and able to engender confidence in others so as to motivate them to surpass their usual performance goals (Schwarzwald et al, 2001).

-Transformational leaders go beyond transactional leadership and are characterized as visionary, articulate, assured, and able to engender confidence in others so as to motivate them to surpass their usual performance goals (Schwarzwald et al, 2001).
+This model consists some of the key elements the transformational leadership styles.
+The five practices of exemplary leadership are: challenging the process: searching and seizing challenging opportunities to change, innovate, and improve, with the willingness to take risks and learn from mistakes; (b) inspiring a shared vision: enlisting followers' support in a shared vision by appealing to the followers' values, interests, and aspirations; (c) enabling others to act: achieving common goals by building mutual trust, empowering followers, developing competence, assigning critical tasks, and providing continuous support; (d) modeling the way: being a role model and being consistent with shared values; and (e) encouraging the heart: providing recognition for success and celebrating accomplishments.
+Do leaders really make the difference to organizational futures in today's turbulent environment or is success more to do with favorable circumstances?
+Where executives should put their money?
+Is leadership more important than for example, effective brand management or a carefully designed structure for a business or should we just take the value of leadership on trust?
+(Bass, 2007).
+The transformational leaders attempt to stimulate the undeveloped or dormant needs of subordinates (Chan, 2005).
+Bass declared there were four types of transformational leadership behavior, namely idealized influence (charisma), individualized inspirational motivation, consideration, and intellectual stimulation (Bennett, 2009).
+Idealized influence represents role-modeling behavior where the leader instills pride, faith, and respect, and has a gift for seeing what is really important, and transmits a sense of mission.